Trichologists: What Do They Do?

 What is trichology?

 Trichology is the study of hair, scalp, and issues that affect them.
-The term comes from the Ancient Greek for hair (thríx).
+The origin of trichology meaning has to do with the Ancient Greek word for hair (thríx).

 What does a trichologist do?